 “I believe certification is an important credential that shows expertise and a commitment to ongoing learning in my specialty.”
 Read what certified nurses say about the value of maintaining their credential.

 Your CNA certification is valid for a five-year term.
 You can renew your certification credential either by submitting a list of continuous learning activities or by rewriting the certification exam.
-You must also meet the eligibility requirements and continue to be an RN in good standing.
+You must also meet the eligibility requirements and continue to be a practising nurse in good standing.

 Please contact us if you have any questions.

-If you were due to renew in 2018, please contact the certification team to discuss your options as you’ve missed your renewal period.
+If you were due to renew, please contact the certification team to discuss your options as you’ve missed your renewal period.

 Unable to meet the renewal eligibility requirements?